CiscoNCS/VyOSAutomation/README.md

 # VyOS_Automation
 Ansible playbooks to configure almost all different kinds of VyOS deployments.

-Please use ansible vault to encrypt first deployment credentials don't leave it unencrypted as they might get hijacked.
+* Phase 1 playbook device configuration and hardening please read each phase roles and check you have the prerequisites to have a successful runtime

 ## Requirements